kgashok/CodeOrDie/README.md

 CodeOrDie
 =========

+"Computer science is the study of problems, problem-solving, and the solutions that come out of the problem-solving process.
+Given a problem, a computer scientist’s goal is to develop an algorithm, a step-by-step list of instructions for solving any instance of the problem that might arise.
+Algorithms are finite processes that if followed will solve the problem.
+Algorithms are solutions." http://buff.ly/1tz3gEe

-Problem sets for the programming blitz at KITE.
+### Problem sets for the programming blitz at KITE

 ![Image](CoDE/docs/Use%20it%20or%20Lose%20it%20Brain%20Power.PNG?raw=true)